Menu

 shutterstock.com

-If you are moving to Dublin to work, it is important that you are aware of what the commute times look like, what forms of transport are available to you as these factors will often influence your decision regarding where you are going to live in the city.
+If you are moving to Dublin to work, it is important that you are aware of what the commute times are like, and what forms of transport are available to you as these factors will often influence your decision regarding where you are going to live in the city.

-Some people use flexitime to avoid the hours when the roads are the busiest, so they end up saving time on their daily commute.
-By doing this, you can save a lot of time over the course of the month and year.
+Some people have flexible working arrangements to avoid peak times when the roads are the busiest, so they end up saving time on their daily commute.

 Public transportation in Dublin

 There are a few different public transport options available if you are living in Dublin and looking to commute to work.
-The mainstream bus service is operated by Dublin Bus.
-There are bus routes running throughout Dublin, with some having more regular service than others.
+The main bus service is operated by Dublin Bus.
+There are bus routes running throughout Dublin, with some having a more regular service than others.

 You can check the times for upcoming buses through the Dublin Bus real-time app.
-These buses can go in a lane that is separate to traffic.
-This lane is dedicated mainly for buses and taxis.
-The DART is a rail option that is suitable for those living along the east coast of Dublin.
-This rail line runs along the coast from Bray, through the city and all of the way out to Howth.
+These buses drive in the bus lanes, which means they don't get stuck in traffic.
+The DART (Dublin Area Rapid Transport) is an electric rail system that services those living along the east coast of Dublin.
+It is a quick and easy way to get around Dublin.
+This rail line runs along the coast of the Irish Sea from Malahide or Howth in North County Dublin southwards as far as Greystones, Co Wicklow.

 Carpooling in Dublin

-For those working in the city centre, public transport, walking or cycling are the most popular ways for them to get to work.
-However, those who drive will often carpool together with coworkers or friends and family that are working close to one another.
-If someone from your workplace is living near to you, try having a conversation with them, to see if you could come to a carpooling arrangement.
+For those working in the city centre, public transport, walking or cycling are the most popular ways to get to work.
+However, those who drive will often carpool together with co-workers or friends and family who are working close to one another.
+If someone from your workplace is living near you, try having a conversation with them to see if you could come to a carpooling arrangement.

-Of course, it would be optimal being within walking or cycling distance of work.
-Naturally, the availability of options will depend upon where your workplace is.
-However, no matter where you may be working, there are always going to be viable accommodation options for you to choose from.
-This could be in the form of house sharing, apartment sharing, or living in a studio apartment.
+Of course, it would be optimal to be within walking or cycling distance of work.
+Naturally, the availability of options will depend on where your workplace is.
+However, no matter where you may be working, there are always going to be viable accommodation options for you to choose from, including house sharing, apartment sharing, or living in a studio apartment.
+Bear in mind that the closer you live to major transport links, the more expensive the rental price of accommodation will be, which is why so many people commute into Dublin city to work.

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.